Health Indicator Report of Personal Doctor or Health Care Provider

 As each new health care need arises, an individual's first point of contact with the health care system is typically his or her personal doctor.
 In most cases a personal doctor can effectively and efficiently manage a patient's medical care because they understand that person's medical history and social background.
 Having a regular source of health care is also an indicator of overall access to care.

-At Least One Primary Provider by Race, Utah, 2011-2013
+At Least One Primary Provider by Race, Utah, 2014-2016

-Age-adjusted to the U.S. 2000 standard population based on 3 age groups: 18-34, 35-49, and 50+.
+NotesAge-adjusted to the U.S. 2000 standard population based on 3 age groups: 18-34, 35-49, and 50+.

-Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health.
+Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health